Education of Looked After and Previously Looked After Children

 1. Duty to Promote the Educational Achievement of Children in Care and Previously Looked After Children

-1.1 Promoting the Education of Children in Care
+1.1 Promoting the Education of Children with a Social Worker, Children in Care and Previously Looked After Children

 Under section 22 (3A) and 23ZZA of the Children Act 1989 (as amended by section 4 of the Children and Social Work Act 2017), local authorities have a specific duty to promote the educational achievement of Children in Care, Eligible young people and Previously Looked After Children.
 Section 99 of the Children and Families Act 2014 imposes a requirement for an officer to be appointed to discharge this duty – sometimes referred to as a 'Virtual School Head' ('VSH').